 Overnight: Etosha - Namutoni and Okaukuejo | Breakfast x 3, Lunch x 3, Dinner x 1

 Etosha- Kamanjab.
 We leave the wild animals of Etosha behind and move onto the spectacular scenery of Damaraland.
 Our final destination for the day will be Kamanjab.
-Depending on the time of arrival we go and explore a traditional Himba village this afternoon or the next morning.
-This will be a journey of culture exchange, learning and understanding the ways of the last traditional tribe in Namibia, the Ova-Himba.
+In the afternoon we explore a Himba village, which will be a journey of culture exchange, learning and understanding the ways of the last traditional tribe in Namibia, the Ova-Himba.

 Kamanjab - Omaruru.
 After our cultural experience in the Kamanjab we head southwards to Omaruru.
 Once a mission station, the settlement has great historic significance and has evolved into an artistic hub for local crafts and small industries.
 We will stop at a local distillery and small wine cellar to taste some of its home-grown produce before arriving at our accommodation in the afternoon.